 There are lots of proposed reasons.
-Most won’t make sense to you as an adult, but remember that children don’t have the same understanding of the world that we do.
+Most won’t make sense to you as an adult, but they may be what your child is feeling.

 - Fear of Falling In.
 Fear of being Flushed down the Toilet.
 Using a small, non-flushing potty rather than sitting on the big toilet may help with this one.

 - Fear of Losing a Part of Themselves: Some boys fear that if the poop falls out of them and into the potty, then maybe their penis could too.
 I also know of a girl who was terribly frightened the one time she saw the poop coming out while she was on the potty and then getting flushed down – she feared that part of her was gone forever.